PetToyCo/description_directions_attributes_/README.md

   3. Development

 ## Usage
+1. From the root directory:
+npm install

-If the database has not yet been seeded:
+2. If the database has not yet been seeded:
 From within the root directory: npm run seed

 Once the database has been seeded:
-1. From within the root directory: npm start
+3. From within the root directory: npm start

-2. Navigate to localhost:3002 in the browser
+4. Navigate to localhost:3002 in the browser

-3. This service has two endpoints.
+5. This service has two endpoints.
 One to retrieve an item's descriptionObject, and one to retrieve its title and primaryBrand.
 To retrieve data for a specific item (100-199), navigate to:

 localhost:3002/descriptionObject/###